Interviewing for Introverts

 In reality there is no one ideal type of leader.
 The best leadership style depends on the context and the group being led.
 Where introverts can add real value as leaders is by using their listening skills to bring good ideas of their team to the fore.
 As they are less ego driven, they’re happy to let their team use their initiative implementing the idea, are good at giving them credit thus increasing productivity and creating a virtuous circle.
 Taking time to reflect instead of rushing to action can lead to very strong medium to long term outcomes, as the most recent downturn has taught us.

-In the interview give evidence of your wins
+In the job interview give evidence of your wins

 Conclusion: